 How to Insert a Video into PowerPoint

-Before we dive into the process of how to embed a video in PowerPoint, let’s decide whether or not a video is right for your presentation in the first place.
-There are pros and cons to adding this medium to your PowerPoint, and, as proud presentation geeks, we recommend considering all of them for the best possible result.
+The Pros and Cons of a Video in PowerPointBefore we dive into the process of how to embed code for a video in PowerPoint 2013 and up, let’s decide whether or not a video is right in the first place.
+There are pros and cons to adding a video to your PowerPoint presentation, and, as proud geeks, we recommend considering all of them for the best possible result.

-- If you overdo the number of videos in your PowerPoint presentation, it can start to come across as a movie, rather than a presentation.
-The written content in your presentation still needs to be a priority so that you can drive home a strong message.
+- If you embed too many video clips in your PowerPoint presentation, it can start to come across as a movie, rather than a presentation.
+The written content still needs to be a priority so that you can drive home a strong message.

-The process of embedding a video in PowerPoint, PowerPoint for Office 365, and PowerPoint for Mac is identical.
+How To Embed a local or online Video in PowerPointThe process to embed code for your video into PowerPoint 2013, PowerPoint for Office 365, and PowerPoint for Mac is identical.
 Just follow these easy steps:

-When you add videos to a PowerPoint presentation, you have the option to add a YouTube video or a video file from your computer.
+YouTube Videos vs. Local VideosWhen you have found the video you want to add to the PowerPoint presentation, you have the option to add an online video / YouTube video or a video file from your computer.
 Both of these options have pros and cons, and us PowerPoint geeks are here to help you make the right choice!